knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Watching Shogun.
 Now on the 9th episode.
 I thought there is only 8 of them so I'm always getting surprised (pleasently) that there is always more to go xD

+### 2024-06-29 02:37

+Good day, good workout!
+Solid back day with no issues and nice pump and call with An. :) Then a movie with her and late late sleep.

+Had a nice idea for new evo project I wanted to try for a while.
+We'll see where it goes.
+The repo is in the place xD

+### 2024-06-29 10:41

+PC works again!
+Another kernel panic (volume corrupted thingy) popped up.
+Dealt with it the same way as before!
+Worked.